RADAR-base/RADAR-Appserver/README.md

 6. The appserver uses the Admin SDK to communicate with the Firebase Cloud Messaging.
 To configure this, please look at the [FCM section](#fcm).

-7. To run the build on mac or linux, run the below -
+7. To run the build, run the command below -
    ```bash
     ./gradlew bootRun
    ```